-If you’re interested in being a daily prompter for NaHaiWriMo on Facebook, first read Ten Tips for NaHaiWriMo Prompting.
+If you’re interested in being a daily prompter for NaHaiWriMo on Facebook, first read A Dozen Tips for NaHaiWriMo Prompting.
 Being a prompter requires a regular daily commitment for an entire month.
 If you’re up to the challenge, it would be great to have your help in this volunteer capacity.
 Please contact Michael Dylan Welch to express your interest.
 Most prompters are scheduled about six to nine months ahead of time.
 If I can schedule you, I’ll send you a list of available months and you’ll be able to choose from what’s available.
 In addition to the fun of coming up with prompts, it’s rewarding to see how NaHaiWriMo participants from around the world respond to your prompts.

 Are the poems I post judged or critiqued?

 Everyone participating in NaHaiWriMo on Facebook is free to offer comments, including appreciations and suggestions for improvement.
 Many NaHaiWriMo participants are highly experienced poets, so their comments are worth listening to.
 However, most haiku posted to the Facebook page are not critiqued or judged.
 If someone “likes” your poem, though, be wary of believing that the poem is successful as a haiku, as there’s no way to tell why someone liked your posting without asking.
 Please don’t be hesitant to share your poems, and feel free to ask for comments or suggestions if that’s what you want.
 The main purpose of NaHaiWriMo is to encourage people to write haiku daily, whether you post or not.
 A secondary purpose is to share your poems in a friendly and supportive atmosphere, and perhaps to learn something in the process.
 Everyone should feel free and welcome to join the conversation.